-My name is Jur Schuurman and I will be blogging about land governance in Guatemala, where I have been living since September 2017, joining my wife who works in an international organisation in the country’s capital.
-I have been involved with LANDac for several years now, first as the representative of one of the partners (Agriterra) and later (2016-2017) more directly as researcher, panel chair in LANDac conferences and (co-)author of documents such as Strengthening land governance for development.
+My name is Jur Schuurman and for the past year I have been blogging about land governance in Guatemala, where I lived from September 2017 till May 2019 (I am now based in Costa Rica).
+I have been involved with LANDac for several years now, first as the representative of one of the partners, i.e. Agriterra, and later (2016-2017) more directly as researcher, panel chair in LANDac conferences and (co-)author of documents such as Strengthening land governance for development.
 Highlights of LANDac 2010-2016.

 A month ago, on 27 April 2018, Guatemala was surprised by the sudden passing away of Álvaro Arzú Irigoyen.
 Arzú was president of Guatemala in the 1990s and was, until his death, mayor of Guatemala City, a position he held for the last 20 years.